 - Split pins/paper fasteners- at least enough for one per pupil

 - White/pale coloured pencils

 Before the workshop

 - The book we have chosen is The Journey by Francesca Sanna.
-Please read the story with your class before the workshop.
-You might like to do this in the morning before the event starts.
+Please read the story with your class before viewing the workshop recording.
 There is a YouTube reading here.

 After the workshop

 - You might like to work on performances with the puppets you have made, to retell the story.
 You could do this as a whole class, or split the story into 'scenes', each told by a smaller group.

 - If you plan on retelling the story, think about having a screen and light source available.
 Screens could be a plain white sheet or shower curtain.
 These can be pegged on a washing line set up and held down with something heavy on the floor, draped over upturned tables or even more simply held up by fellow pupils.
 Screens should be pulled as taught as possible.
 Light sources can include angle poise table/reading lamps, OHP's, wide beam torches or even mobile phone torches.
 LED bulbs give a cleaner light.